• Skip to primary navigation

 Pay attention to the temperature directions in this chocolate pound cake recipe as they can dramatically affect the way your cake turns out.

-I tested and developed this recipe using weight measurements.
 If I were to convert it to volume measurements, I would be using an online conversion calculator — just like you would.
-There's no set standard for how much "1 cup" of flour weighs (I use 120 grams, like King Arthur Baking does, but other recipe developers use as much as 150 grams as "1 cup"), which means this will produce wildly varying results.
-Use a kitchen scale for best results!
+There's no set standard for how much "1 cup" of flour weighs (I use 120 grams, like King Arthur Baking does, but other recipe developers use as much as 150 grams as "1 cup"), and depending on how tightly or loosely your flour is packed when you scoop it will produce wildly varying results.
+I want you to succeed when you make this recipe — use a kitchen scale for best results!

 📖 Recipe